 For an output voltage of 3.3 V and greater, the BIAS pin can be connected to the output in order to increase light load efficiency.
 This pin is an input for the VCC LDO.
-When BIAS is not connected, the input for the VCC LDO will be internally connected into VIN.
-Because this is an LDO, the voltage differences between the input and output will affect the efficiency of the LDO.
+When BIAS is not connected, the input for the VCC LDO is internally connected into VIN.
+Since this is an LDO, the voltage differences between the input and output affects the efficiency of the LDO.
 If necessary, a capacitor with a value of 1 μ F can be added close to the BIAS pin as an input capacitor for the LDO.